Wilhelm Höttl: Prosecution witness at the Nuremberg trials

 In March 1945, Höttl contacted OSS authorities in Switzerland and in May 1945 surrendered himself to American authorities in Bad Aussee.
 He was then taken to Germany, where he was confined until October 1947 when he was transferred to Austria and confined in Lager Klessheim, Salzburg.
 During this time Höttl figured prominently as a prosecution witness at the Nuremberg trials.
 In an affidavit dated 25 November 1945, the 30-year-old Höttl described a conversation he held with Adolf Eichmann in August 1944 during the closing months of the war.
 The meeting of the two men took place at Höttl's office in Budapest:

 Approximately 4,000,000 Jews had been killed in the various concentration camps, while an additional 2,000,000 met death in other ways, the major part of whom were shot by operational squads of the Security Police during the campaign against Russia.

 Work for US Army intelligence

-Höttl was released from confinement in December 1947 and the US Army refused his extradition to the Austrian People's Courts, which at the time took action against Nazi perpetrators.
+Höttl was released from confinement in December 1947.
 In March 1948 he got in contact with the CIC and became subsequently control chief of two espionage operations, namely "MOUNT VERNON" and "MONTGOMERY".
 His task was to conduct espionage against the Communist Party of Austria and Soviet activities in the Soviet-occupied part of Austria.
 Höttl was described by the CIC as "an excellent source for ideas, both concrete and theoretical, on the expansion of American Intelligence in Austria."